demox-labs/miden-wallet-adapter/packages/wallets/miden/docs/interfaces/MidenWindow.md

 > **focus**(): `void`

-Moves the focus to the window's browsing context, if any.
+Makes a request to bring the window to the front.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/Window/focus)